The Bible says in Psalm 106:1-2, Praise ye

 The second sin committed by the

-Israelites is found in verse thirty-seven that says, “they
+Israelites is found in verse thirty-seven that says, they

-Israelites literally killed their own children in those terrible false religion
+literally killed their own children in those terrible false religion

 ceremonies.
 Unfortunately, people are sacrificing their children in our day by